 A precalculus course combining topics from college algebra and trigonometry.
 Preparation for analytic geometry and calculus.
 May receive credit for only one of the following: MAT150, MAT151, MAT152, or MAT187.
-Prerequisites: Grade of "B" or better in MAT120, or MAT121, or MAT122, or equivalent, or satisfactory score on a placement test.
+Prerequisites: A Grade of B or better in MAT12+, OR an appropriate district placement.
+Course Notes: Strongly recommended that students have some knowledge of trigonometry.
+The combination of MAT15+ and MAT182 is equivalent to taking MAT187.
+Therefore, students should either take MAT15+ AND MAT182 OR just MAT187.
+Students may receive credit for only one of the following: The combination of MAT15+ and MAT182 OR just MAT187.